 The power of presence

-The past three weeks have also, once again, testified to the power of being there.
+Those first weeks after the floods hit once again, testified to the power of being there.
 Being involved hands-on.
 Giving that extends beyond money.
 Whilst short-term relief and long-term rebuilding are both simply impossible without generous financial contributions, the process of deep-rooted restoration also needs willing hands, a listening ear and the building of bridges between the victims who are often voiceless – and those who are in a position to help.
-In this regard, the PoMT implementation team has been instrumental in connecting needs with resources that will continue to support the relief efforts for weeks to come.
+In this regard, the PoMT implementation team has been instrumental in connecting needs with resources.

 Above: PoMT local coordinator in Umlazi, Ranyaka’s Andile Mafa, working to unload a minibus full of supplies donated by the SANI Community Forum and community of Underberg in the KZN Midlands.